Faculty Research Awards

 Grasshopper Consumption for Sustainable Nutrition and Community Well-Being (shared with Boris Corredor)

 In Mexico, the consumption of insects, such as grasshoppers, is an ancestral tradition.
 From the point of view of nutrition, insects are an alternative food source due to their high protein value.
 Today, the increasing flow of goods, including food products, in global markets is changing dietary habits.
-Rural communities in Oaxaca, Mexico that produce, process, and sell insects are affected not only in terms of their food habits, but also with respect to their modes of subsistence.
+Rural communities in Oaxaca, Mexico, that produce, process, and sell insects are affected not only in terms of their food habits, but also with respect to their modes of subsistence.
 The aim of this project is to collaborate with three communities in the state of Oaxaca to document the production, consumption, and local trade of the grasshopper, so that the community members can widen their markets and promote the consumption of grasshoppers beyond their region.
-For this purpose, the project will also entail the development of a cookbook, accompanied by a comprehensive culinary guide, and a proposal for an advertising campaign to be launched in Austin, Texas, and Barcelona, Spain.
-The campaign’s proposal discusses ways to combat Western entomophobia by highlighting issues of taste, food justice, environmental sustainability, and public health.
-We anticipate that this project will enrich LLILAS’s mission to establish horizontal relations with Latin American communities in the age of planetary awareness.
+The project will also entail the development of a cookbook, accompanied by a comprehensive culinary guide, and a proposal for an advertising campaign to be launched in Austin, Texas, and Barcelona, Spain.

 Photo Credit.